 WPH is headquartered in New York, New York.
-WPH owns and operates a manufacturing facility in Chipley, Florida and distribution centers in Chipley, Florida and Wagram, North Carolina.
-Through its wholly owned subsidiaries WPH owns and operates a manufacturing facility in Bahrain and owns an equity interest in its joint venture company that owns and operates a manufacturing facility in Lahore, Pakistan.
+WPH owns and operates a manufacturing and distribution facility in Chipley, Florida.
+Through its wholly owned subsidiaries WPH owns and operates a manufacturing facility in Bahrain.
 WPH owns office and store space in Valley, Alabama and Lumberton, North Carolina where it operates two outlet stores, and leases various additional office space